Should You Use Your Large Language Model to Explore or Exploit?

 Our results under this reward function are summarized in~\Cref{fig:words_easy}.
 We used hamming distance to implement our mitigations.
 Note that in higher-dimensional settings, distance in an embedding space may be used.

-The reward function we use in the main body is more complicated, and is detailed below: \begin{itemize} \item The expected reward for petting the animal is 0.01 if it is a bear, 0.7 if it is a dog, 0.3 if it is a cat and the time of day is morning or afternoon, 0.7 if it is a cat and the time of day is evening or night, and otherwise 0.5. \item The expected reward for leaving the room is always 0.5 \item If the animal is a bear, the expected reward for using the tool is 0.1.
-Otherwise, if the tool is a key and the table item is a chest, the expected reward is 0.9.
-Otherwise, it is 0.4 \item If the animal is a bear, the expected reward for eating food is always 0.5.
-Otherwise, the expected reward is 0.8 for cake, 0.6 for an apple, 0.2 for a nut, and 0.5 otherwise. \item If the animal is a bear, the expected reward for pressing the button is 0.1.
-Otherwise if the button is green and the time of day is morning, or the button is yellow and the time of day is afternoon, or the button is orange and the time of day is evening, or the button is red and the time of day is night, then the expected reward is 0.9.
-In all other cases, the expected reward is 0.25. \end{itemize}
+The reward function we use in the main body is more complicated, and is detailed below: \begin{itemize} \item ExpRev for petting the animal is 0.01 if it is a bear, 0.7 if it is a dog, 0.3 if it is a cat and the time of day is morning or afternoon, 0.7 if it is a cat and the time of day is evening or night, and otherwise 0.5. \item ExpRev for leaving the room is always 0.5 \item If the animal is a bear, ExpRev for using the tool is 0.1.
+Otherwise, if the tool is a key and the table item is a chest, ExpRev is 0.9.
+Otherwise, it is 0.4 \item If the animal is a bear, ExpRev for eating food is always 0.5.
+Otherwise, ExpRev is 0.8 for cake, 0.6 for an apple, 0.2 for a nut, and 0.5 otherwise. \item If the animal is a bear, ExpRev for pressing the button is 0.1.
+Otherwise if the button is green and the time of day is morning, or the button is yellow and the time of day is afternoon, or the button is orange and the time of day is evening, or the button is red and the time of day is night, then ExpRev is 0.9.
+In all other cases, ExpRev is 0.25. \end{itemize}